 For those wanting to further their imagination to visualize the 4 wheels of the chariot as a precursor of elementary particles, the following slide may be of some help.

-The objective of the following visualization exercise is to acquaint the reader with the inherent difficulties that prophets and scribes faced in their accounts.
-The entire domain of Creation in its wholeness has 10 independent triads where angelic creatures thrive, enveloping the 4 planes at, xy, yz, and zx where archetypal humans find their way.
+in its wholeness, the entire domain of Creation has 10 independent triads where angelic creatures thrive, enveloping the 4 planes at, xy, yz, and zx where archetypal humans find their way.
 The topic of angelology is vast and complex and won’t be fully addressed here for being outside the humanly centered scope defined.
-However, angels dwelling in the most holy triads, atx, aty, and atz, if acting in conjunction, can emulate human beings archetypal experience in the 4 mentioned planes.
+However, angels dwelling in the most holy triads, atx, aty, and atz, if acting in conjunction, can emulate human beings’ archetypal experience in the 4 mentioned planes.

 In his effort to describe the four wheels of the chariot, Ezekiel adds that they are full of eyes.
 These eyes are usually associated with the omnipresent eyes of providence overseeing everything.